drivelling-spinel/VSBCMI/HOWTO/games-howto.md

 - The Flight of the Amazon Queen: requires SETPVI.
 - X128 (Sinclair Spectrum Emulator): requires Jemm's NOVCPI option.

+## Part 5 - Game compatibility tips

+**Please remember to back up the files before attempting any patching suggested in the sections below.**

 ### Legend of Kyrandia CD-ROM